Adaptive Training: Why Your Plan Should Change With Your Life

 Why this is the AI lane

-An adaptive program works for them because it does not punish the week from getting in the way.
-The 60-minute push day became a 30-minute push day because the kid was sick.
+An adaptive program works for them because it doesn't punish the week from getting in the way.
+The sixty-minute push day became thirty minutes because the kid was sick.
 Fine.
-The next week's plan accounts for that and moves on.
-The program does not "fall behind."
-It just is what it is, this week.
+The next week accounts for it and moves on.

 The bottom line

-The bodies that change — the 112-pound drop, the people who actually keep showing up six months in — are running programs that change with them.
+The bodies that change — the 112-pound drop, the people still showing up six months in — are running programs that change with them.
+The program is willing to be wrong every week and adjust.
+That's the whole secret.

 ---